About Our Campus

 Chamber rehearsals, studio classes, and masterclasses may be held in BMC’s newest performance space, Parker Concert Hall.
 The hall features concert seating up to 400, with a retractable modular seating system that makes the year-round space uniquely versatile.

-Brevard Music Center maintains nearly 110 air-conditioned practice rooms, studios, and classrooms.
-Steinway is the official piano of the Brevard Music Center.
-All of the pianos are Steinway products.
+Brevard Music Center maintains nearly 110 air-conditioned practice rooms, teaching studios, and classrooms.
+These rooms vary in size, accommodating different-sized rehearsals, theory / musicianship classes, studio classes, and more.
+Steinway is the official piano of the Brevard Music Center, and all of the pianos are Steinway products.

 Students in the High School Division gather in Harmony Hall for games, movies, ping-pong, and socializing.
 French Quarter, near Sonata Lake, serves as the hub of activity for the College Division.
 The Residence Life staff coordinates recreational activities throughout the summer.
 Soccer games, ultimate Frisbee, movie nights, pizza parties, and barbecues are common occurrences.
 Swimming and canoeing in Sonata Lake are popular activities during posted hours, when a lifeguard is on duty.
 Off-campus outings such as hiking or rafting in the nearby Pisgah National Forest are scheduled on certain weekends.

 Downtown Brevard, with numerous shops and restaurants, is located 0.8 miles from the Music Center campus.
-A new sidewalk connects the campus directly to Brevard's Main Street.
+A sidewalk connects the campus directly to Brevard's Main Street.
+Visit the Heart of Brevard website for more details about local stores and activities.

 All members of the campus community - students, staff, visiting artists, faculty and their families - dine at the Searcy Cafeteria.
 The Cafeteria is open for three meals each day.
 A variety of options, including vegetarian, is always available.
 The food service staff will make accommodation for special dietary needs when necessary.